-ITEMS TO BE INSPECTED INSPECTION TO PERFORM ~ Fluids Check fuel, engine oil and coolant levels Leaks Check for any leaks under vehicle Throttle lever Activate throttle lever several times to ensure it operates freely.
-It must return to idle position when released Parking brake Apply parking brake and check if it operates properly Tires Check tire pressure and condition Wheels Check wheels for damage and for abnormal play, and check lug nuts are tightened Radiator Check cleanliness of the radiator Drive shaft boots Check drive shaft boots and protectors condition Seat Check if operator seat is in place and properly latched Cargo If you transport a cargo, respect the load capacity.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM ~ Fluids Check fuel, engine oil and coolant levels Brake fluid Check brake fluid level.
+Leaks Check for any leaks under vehicle Throttle lever Activate throttle lever several times to ensure it operates freely.
+It must return to idle position when released Parking brake Apply parking brake and check if it operates properly Tires Check tire pressure and condition. - Front: MIN 34.5 kPa (5 PSI), LOADED 41.4 kPa (6 PSI) - Rear: MIN 34.5 kPa (5 PSI), LOADED 41.4 kPa (6 PSI) Wheels Check wheels for damage and for abnormal play.
+Check that lug nuts and beadlock bolts are tightened.
+Radiator Check cleanliness of the radiator Drive shaft boots Check drive shaft boots and protectors condition Seat Check if operator seat is in place and properly latched Cargo If you transport a cargo, respect the load capacity.
 Ensure cargo is properly secured to the rack If you are pulling a trailer or another equipment: Check hitch (if applicable) and trailer ball condition Respect the tongue capacity (if applicable) and towing capacity Ensure trailer is properly secured to hitch (if applicable).
-Chassis and suspension Check underneath vehicle for any debris on chassis or suspension and clean them properly
+Chassis and suspension Check underneath vehicle for any debris on chassis or suspension and clean them properly Engine air filter Inspect and clean engine air filter CVT air filter Inspect and clean CVT air filter